open-resources/dash_curriculum/_sources/part1/chapter3.md

 Radio items are lists of options from which the user can select only one option.
+Adding too many radio items may crowd your data visualization and it can also confuse your user with too many options.
+Having too few radio items may mean that you do not need them in the first place.
+Radio items are suitable when you want your user to select only one of the options.
+Whereas a checklist can include multiple choice options for the user to select.

 Similar to the checklist, we will pass in a list of **options** when creating the component.

 ```python
 # Import packages